deelykos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-To display content of a named file
 3-Display content of two named files
 4-Display the last 10 lines of a named file
+5-Display the first 10 lines of a named file